Sz-Tim/isRev/ms/msDraft.md

 $$\beta_{st} = \frac{D_\beta - 1}{N - 1}$$

 where *N* is the number of elevational bands [@Chao2012].
+To explore gradient-wide proportions of turnover and nestedness, I used the multi-site Sørensen-family metrics in the R package *betapart* [@Baselga2010; @Baselga2012; @BaseOrme2012].
-To explore gradient-wide turnover and nestedness as well as the change in ant communities between adjacent elevations along each gradient, I used the Sørensen-family metrics in the R package *betapart* to calculate beta diversity, turnover, and nestedness [@Baselga2010; @Baselga2012; @BaseOrme2012].
+To estimate the change in ant communities between adjacent elevations along each gradient, I used the pairwise Sørensen-family metrics in the R package *betapart* to calculate beta diversity, turnover, and nestedness [@Baselga2010; @Baselga2012; @BaseOrme2012].
-These indices allow for unbiased comparisons among communities of differing richness [@Baselga2012].
+The Sørensen-family indices allow for unbiased comparisons among communities of differing richness [@Baselga2012].
 I calculated each component using species, generic, and subfamily composition at each elevation.

 ### Species level